microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ### Configure the Microsoft Graph Toolkit authentication provider

 Next, configure the authentication provider that the Microsoft Graph Toolkit should use.
-In this case, you'll use MSAL, which is a good default for building standalone applications.
-If you use any of the extensibility points in Microsoft 365, like Teams or SharePoint, you will use [other providers](../providers/providers.md).
+In this case, we use MSAL2, which is a good default for building standalone applications.
+If you use any of the extensibility points in Microsoft 365, like Teams or SharePoint, use [other providers](../providers/providers.md).

 1. In the code editor, open the **src/index.tsx** file, and to the list of imports, add: